 1. Keep an Eye on Cruise Promotions Offering Free WiFi

-The first and simplest thing you need to do is to watch out for cruise promotions that offer free WiFi packages.
+The first and simplest thing you need to do is watch out for cruise promotions that offer free WiFi packages.
 Offering free WiFi is starting to be a common practice for cruise liners to attract more passengers.

 However, while you are able to get free WiFi, these packages are only good for a limited time and a small amount of data.
 Typically, you will only be allowed to use free WiFi for 100 to 250 minutes, which will be specified on the package.
 You can’t expect free WiFi to be unlimited.

-However, once your free WiFi package is exhausted, you can still use the ship’s WiFi network if you will follow the other tips below.
+But once your free WiFi package is exhausted, you can still use the ship’s WiFi network if you will follow the other tips below.

-2. Look for Areas on the Ship that Have Free WiFi
+2. Look for Areas on the Ship That Have Free WiFi

 There could be some restaurants that offer their guests secure networks that need certain passwords.
 Search for the password inside the restaurant.
 It is often displayed near a prominent spot at the reception table or the front desk.